Fylhan/qompoter/docs/Repositories.md

 Qompotist-fs is a small repository defined for Qompoter.
 It is just a file system structure which allows to store sources and binaries in a way letting Qompoter search and retrieve them.
 Qompotist-fs could store raw sources files and libraries or Git repositories.

-An example is better than a lot of explaination: the repository below contains 3 different projects:
+An example is better than a lot of explanation: the repository below contains 3 different projects:

 * Project A (directory "project_A"): raw source files are available; versions are available through different directories named with the version number.
 * Project B (directory "project_B"): raw source files are available in addition to pre-compiled libraries for Linux 32/64 bits or Windows; versions are available through different directories named with the version number (library version is suffixed by "-lib").
-* Project C (directory "project_C"): source files are available through a Git repository (using tag for versionning) in addition to pre-compiled libraries for Linux 32/64 bits or Windows; Git tags are used for versionning of source files; library versions are available through different directories named with the version number suffixed by "-lib".
+* Project C (directory "project_C"): source files are available through a Git repository (using tag for versioning) in addition to pre-compiled libraries for Linux 32/64 bits or Windows; Git tags are used for versioning of source files; library versions are available through different directories named with the version number suffixed by "-lib".

 ```
 qompoter-repository